Atlantis logo

 Atlantis (Pre-Health Summer)

-As the #1 and largest pre-health study abroad program, Atlantis is dedicated to creating the best healthcare experience for students to both stand out in applications and prepare for future careers in medicine.
-With shadowing programs across Europe, we provide the right depth and breadth into healthcare exposure that our students deserve.
+As the #1 and largest pre-health study abroad program, Atlantis is dedicated to creating the best healthcare experience for students to stand out in apps and prepare for medical careers.

 Reviews